seanharrington256/WildIris_Qiime2/README.md

 The scripts that I used for this processing can all be found in this Github repository [here](https://github.com/seanharrington256/WildIris_Qiime2/tree/master/slurm_scripts).

-* In each of these, I've left my account and file paths, you'll need to change these to your own to make them work.
+* **In each of these, I've left my account (inbreh) and file paths, you'll need to change these to your own to make them work.**

 Here is a brief description of each script: